Arie Luyendyk Jr.: Career

 Luyendyk began racing karts in 1992, and moved to Sports Car Club of America club Formula Ford competition six years later at the age of sixteen.
 He raced in a number of American junior formulae, notching wins in the Skip Barber Formula Dodge series and top five finishes the U.S. Formula Ford 2000 Championship.
 In 2001, Luyendyk finished third in the Formula Continental class at the SCCA National Championship Runoffs as well as winning the SCCA Southern Pacific divisional title on the strength of four wins in that same class.

-He competed full-time in the first three seasons of the Indy Racing League's Indy Pro Series (now known as Firestone Indy Lights), beginning in 2002.
+Luyendyk competed full-time in the first three seasons of the Indy Racing League's Indy Pro Series (now known as Firestone Indy Lights), beginning in 2002.
 In his Firestone Indy Lights career, Luyendyk has one victory, four pole positions and 24 top-five finishes.
 Luyendyk finished second in the Firestone Indy Lights Championship in 2002, third in 2004, and fourth in 2008.